How to smoke turkey legs for tender, juicy and flavorful meat.

 There are three essential steps to juicy, tender and flavorful fair style smoked turkey legs.

 - Brine.
-Brining the meat is absolutely necessary.
+Brining the lean turkey meat is absolutely necessary.
 The brine is a saline solution that can be further flavored (with spices or beer, etc).
-It plays a dual role – it enters the meat and and helps it absorb and retain moisture during cooking and also flavors the meat deep inside, as opposed to only on the surface.
+It plays a dual role – it penetrates deep into the meat and and helps it absorb and later retain moisture during cooking.
+It also flavors the meat deep inside, as opposed to only on the surface.
 We add a bit of curing salt to ours when we smoke drumsticks – it is so worth it.

 - Use a dry rub.
 To further flavor the outside of the turkey legs.